-SEA Objective effects, signif t of effect (consider ficance of the effer f the effect in term ct and Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 Medium term Long term (11 years +) years) (6 - 10 years) (11 years 1) To maintain and enhance nature conservation (biodiversity, flora and fauna) х х х n/a To maintain and enhance the quality of landscapes and townscapes х х х n/a To improve quality of surroundings х х х n/a To conserve and where appropriate enhance the Х х х n/a
+SEA Objective effects, signification magnitude of time periods) ct and Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 Medium term Long term (11 years +) years) (6 - 10 years) (, , To maintain and enhance nature conservation (biodiversity, flora and fauna) Х Х х n/a To maintain and enhance the quality of landscapes and townscapes Х х х n/a To improve quality of surroundings х х х n/a To conserve and where appropriate enhance the Х Х Х n/a historic environment and cultural heritage To improve air quality + + + The increase the broadband and mobile technology will assist home working and business expansion.
+This will also have a positive effect on reducing the need to travel.
+To reduce the effect of traffic on the environment + + + The increase the broadband and mobile technology will assist home working and business expansion.
+This will also have a positive effect on reducing the need to travel.
+To reduce contributions to climate change х Х х n/a To reduce vulnerability to climate change Х Х х n/a To improve water quality Х Х х n/a To provide for sustainable sources of water supply х Х х n/a To avoid, reduce and manage flood risk х Х х n/a To conserve soil resources and quality х Х х n/a To minimise the production of waste To improve health of the population To reduce crime and nuisance To conserve natural and manmade resources х Х Х n/a Overall commentary and any cumulative effects The increase the broadband and mobile technology will assist home working and business expansion.

-historic environment and

-cultural heritage

-To improve air quality + + + The increase the broadband and

-mobile technology will assist home

-working and business expansion.

-This will also have a positive effect

-on reducing the need to travel.

-To reduce the effect of + + + The increase the broadband and

-traffic on the environment mobile technology will assist home

-working and business expansion.

-This will also have a positive effect

-on reducing the need to travel.

-To reduce contributions to Х х х n/a

-climate change

-Ta va di sa su da anali 11t sta /2

-To reduce vulnerability to climate change Х X X n/a

-climate change

-To improve water quality Х х Х n/a

-To provide for sustainable Х X X n/a

-sources of water supply

-To avoid, reduce and n/a

-manage flood risk Х Х X n/a

-manage nood risk

-To conserve soil х Х х n/a

-resources and quality

-To minimise the

-production of waste

-To improve health of the

-population To reduce crime and nuisance To conserve natural and manmade resources х Х х n/a Overall commentary and any cumulative effects The increase the broadband and mobile technology will assist home working and business expansion.
 This will also have a positive effect on reducing the need to travel.
 Where relevant this will have a positive effect on the baseline.